noaaaa2/WD-SW4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?
+<br /> The project is about creating a feature pages using HTML and CSS.

-- Whats the purpose
+- Whats the purpose?
+<br> In web design, feature pages draw attention to important aspects of a product or service while offering comprehensive details in an aesthetically pleasing way.
+They strive to convert visitors into customers by establishing trust and proving value through immersive experiences that include high-quality graphics, interesting writing, and interactive components.

-- What are key components
+- What are key components?
+<br /> Feature pages are created with an attention-grabbing headline, excellent photos, and persuading text that succinctly summarizes the characteristics and advantages of a product.
+In order to successfully explain the value proposition and inspire visitors, they frequently have interactive components, testimonials, call-to-action buttons, and a tidy, uncomplicated structure.

-- What technology used and how it is used
+- What technology used and how it is used?
+<br /> HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- 2 Feature pages
-- Transactional
+- Landing page

 ### Technology
 <!-- TODO: List of Technology Used -->